Devvz/pterodactyl_docker/README.md

 # Pterodactyl with Docker
-Pterodactyl using three docker containers: 1 for DB, 1 for PHP, 1 for Web
+Pterodactyl panel using three docker containers: 1 for DB, 1 for PHP, 1 for Web

 # Getting Started
 In the top level directory of the repository: